 About item b., It is generally agreed that the definition of an unspecific purpose may not be desirable, however as long as we don’t have a more complete set of potential purposes, it is the only way to use it for purposes that don’t fall into one of the specified categories.

 About item c., restricting to a maximum of 255 purposes appears too low from the discussion above.
-Agreed to define a range of 0..1023, with a value reserved for potential future extensions.
+Decision: It was agreed to define a range of 0..1023, with a value reserved for potential future extensions.

 About item d., a presentation of JVET-AB0058 was given (including a demo of an implementation).
 It was commented that the syntax specification of input tensors would require an update ([0][idx][0]).
 No limitation on number of input/output pictures.
 It was commented that in its current version the SEI message does not restrict to pictures that are in terms of decoder timing available in the DPB.
 The output pictures typically require additional memory.
 It was further commented that in terms of timing it would be required to associate the activation SEI with the last input picture, and the other input pictures are the corresponding preceding images in output order with temporal ID less than or equal to the TID of the last input picture.
-Agreed to add this as purpose 5, adopt JVET-AB0058 with the changes suggested.
+Decision: It was agreed to add this as purpose 5, adopt JVET-AB0058 with the changes suggested.
 It was further suggested that it might be considered to be used in temporal sublayers as well (further study was recommended on that aspect, and if that is relevant at all).

 (On NNPF output picture width and height signalling) Make the following changes (BC#022, JVET-AB0049 item 6):